-The Title IX office continually strives to maintain and strengthen a climate which fosters civility, mutual respect, and inclusivity for all community members.
-Our primary concern is your safety and well-being and we are tasked with following up on all reports of sexual misconduct experienced by our community members.
+The Title IX office continually strives to maintain and strengthen a climate which fosters mutual respect and inclusivity for all community members.
+Our primary concern is your safety and well-being and will follow up on all reports of sexual misconduct experienced by our community members.

 Title IX and Sexual Misconduct

 Sex and gender discrimination, sexual harassment, and sexual misconduct is prohibited by federal and state law and by University policy.
 These behaviors are also contradictory to the University’s mission and values and will not be tolerated in our community.
 Offenses of USF's Policy on Nondiscrimination Based on Sex and Gender, Sexual Harassment, and Sexual Misconduct include, but are not limited to:

 - Sexual Assault